5 Types of Open Ended Questions for Business Meeting

 • How can I help you achieve your goals?

-2. Questions on the situation and experience
+2. Questions about the situation and experience

 In order to offer a suitable solution to your client, you need to know their current situation, the difficulties they are facing and their previous experience.